spatialdaotearoa/elasticsearch-docker/README.md

 - Something I found useful for upgrading `docker-engine` (needs to be ≥1.12.0): https://gist.github.com/indykish/a6facea4748dc578abbaf2b09065ead5
 - I also had to upgrade `docker-compose` (just reinstalled with `pip`)
+- On restart, you might get dangling indexes.
+For development purposes, once you have the stack runing, you can use `http://localhost:9200/_all` to delete *all* indices.
+(Be careful!
+To disable this ability to remove all indicies without naming them, `action.destructive_requires_name=true` can be used in an `elasticsearch.yml` settings file.
+Read more about setting up Elasticsearch [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html).)